cynkra/dm/README.md

 library(dm)
 ```

-The new class `dm` is contains all the important information about a set
+The new class `dm` contains all the important information about a set of
-of related tables:
+related tables:

   - a `src` object: location of tables (database, in-memory, …)
   - a `data_model` object: metadata about data model (keys, table &